The Marine 4: Moving Target

 The Marine 4: Moving Target (also known as The Marine 4 and The Marine: Moving Target) is a 2015 American action film starring Mike "The Miz" Mizanin and Summer Rae.
-The film was directed by William Kaufman and it is the fourth installment in The Marine film series, and the second to include Mizanin.
+The film was directed by William Kaufman and it is the fourth installment in The Marine film series, and the second to star Mizanin.
 The film was released digitally on April 10, 2015 and released direct-to-DVD and Blu-ray on April 21, 2015.

 Plot

 Jake Carter, a former U.S Marine, is now working at Hawthorne Global Security, a private security agency led by Robert Daniels.
 He and a few other men are waiting at the airport for the arrival of whistleblower Olivia "Liv" Tanis, an IT engineer who used to work for Genesis Defense Corporation, one of the largest defense contractors of the United States.
-Liv's got intel on traitors inside Genesis and they've been hired by the Department of Justice to protect Liv until she takes official custody.
+Liv has intel on traitors inside Genesis, and they have been hired by the Department of Justice to protect Liv until she is taken into official custody.

-While they are en route for Liv's custody, their convoy is ambushed by a group of mercenaries hired by the corrupt military on Genesis, led by South African Mercenary Simon Vogel.
-The mercenaries manage to kill Daniels and his men except for Jake, who takes Liv and manages to escape and outrun the mercenaries by stealing their car.
-The duo head to the safe house.
+While they are en route for Liv's custody, their convoy is ambushed by a group of mercenaries hired by the corrupt military on Genesis, led by South African mercenary Simon Vogel.
+The mercenaries kill Daniels and his men except for Jake, who takes Liv and escapes in the mercenaries' car.
+The duo head to a safe house.

-Once there, Liv grabs Jake's gun and says that she needs Jake's keys to go to the police station.
+Once there, Liv grabs Jake's gun and says she needs Jake's keys to go to the police station.
 Learning that one of the convoy might be a renegade, Jake is mistrusted because she doesn't know him but Jake asserts that if she goes alone, she will be ambushed.
 Jake convinces her that he is a former marine.
 Later, Nathan Miller and Ethan Smith, members of the Department of Justice, arrive at the safe house.
 Ethan suddenly shoots Nathan in the head after he tells the information of Simon Vogel and the incident.
 Ethan turns out to be working with Vogel.
 He then searches for Liv while putting Jake on gunpoint.
 Liv escapes the house as the alarm goes off, and Ethan is distracted, causing Jake and Ethan to fight.
 Whilst fighting, the group of mercenaries arrive at the house.
 Liv and Jake manage to outrun them using a boat.

 After departing from the boat, they walk beside the stream, planning the next move.
 Liv still mistrusts Jake, so Jake states that the mercenaries will not stop until they manage to kill Liv.
 Still not convinced, Liv hits Jake on the head with a rock, knocking Jake out.
 Liv runs to the highway and hitchhikes a trailer truck to go to the nearest police station.
 Meanwhile, Jake recovers and follows the trail left by Liv.
 Jake sees a passing police car, which helps him locate the police station, where Liv is heading to.